IgorMilya/wips/README.md

    ```bash
    npm install
    ```
-3. **Navigate to the Rust functional folder and install all dependencies form Cargo.toml **
+3. **Navigate to the Rust functional folder and install all dependencies from Cargo.toml **
    ```bash
    cd src-tauri
    cargo build